-A living curriculum of the Christian life, Agony of Prayerlessness, Be prepared for Death, Curriculum of the Spiritual Life, Decline and diminishing capital, Enter the School of Detachment, Getting Older, Growing Old, Learn to pray by praying together., Learning to grow old, Mortgaged to the World?, School of Detachment, The long arc of a short life, The Seasons of Life, The Second Turning Point, The Third Age, Ty Barnett
+A Lesson in Aging, A living curriculum of the Christian life, Aging, Agony of Prayerlessness, Be prepared for Death, Curriculum of the Spiritual Life, Decline and diminishing capital, Enter the School of Detachment, Getting Older, Growing Old, Learn to pray by praying together., Learning to grow old, Mortgaged to the World?, School of Detachment, The long arc of a short life, The Seasons of Life, The Second Turning Point, The Third Age, Ty Barnett

 I have been an old soul well before my time.
 But as I entered the third third of life, I realized the unlikelihood of living a “fourth third”.
 I came face to face with a question Henri Nouwen posed as he aged: “Did becoming older bring me closer to Jesus?”
 (In the Name of Jesus).